eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 At this moment, the subscriber will receive the topics that are sending by the publisher.

-In order to see the messages from the DDS Global Data Space point of view, you can use *Fast RTPS* HelloWorld example running a subscriber
+In order to see the messages from the DDS Global Data Space point of view, you can use *eProsima Fast RTPS* HelloWorld example running a subscriber
 (`Fast RTPS HelloWorld <http://eprosima-fast-rtps.readthedocs.io/en/latest/introduction.html#building-your-first-application>`_): ::

     $ cd /usr/local/examples/C++/HelloWorldExample